Colesey/Get_and_clean_data_project/codebook.md

 #Creating the tidy datafile

+The script run_analysis.R is the only script in the project and it runs through the following steps.
+The script makes use of the dplyr package.

+The outputs from this script are two tidy data sets:

+1. main_data - this is the reconstructed data frame from the raw test and train data with only the varibles that are either mean() of std().
+2. mean_readings.txt - this is the text file of the summarised main_data data set with the average of each variable for each activity and each subject

 ##Getting the raw data
 In the run_analysis.R script the following stages are gone through to download and create the initail untidy dataset.